erfangc/goals-based-wealth-engine/README.md

 Wealth Engine is a server that handles an advisor's workflow from connecting to accounts and automatically recommending portfolios to meet clients' investment goals and automatically reminding people to re-balance

+# Before you run the server check list

+ - AWS AccessSecretKey and AccessKeyId to the correct account.
+We use DynamoDB to store assets / asset time series
+ > Contact erfangc@gmail.com for an IAM user to get your accessKey

+ - Run a PostgresSQL database locally, on the macOS you can download PostgreSQL [here](https://www.postgresql.org/download/macosx/)

+ - Ensure you have IntelliJ installed

 # How to run the server

 In order to run the server, you must tell the running JVM where to look for the CPLEX binaries.
 CPLEX is the native